hivenetes/k8s-bootstrapper/demo/loki-spaces/README.md

 </LifecycleConfiguration>
 ```

-The above `lifecycle` configuration, will automatically `delete` after `10 days`, all the objects from the `fake/` and `index/` paths in the `Loki` storage bucket.
-A `10 days` lifespan is chosen in this example, because it's usually enough for development purposes.
-For `production` or other critical systems, a period of `30 days` and even more is recommended.

 Configure the `Loki` bucket lifecycle using `s3cmd`:

-1. Next, open and inspect the `assets/manifests/loki_do_spaces_lifecycle.xml` file  using a text editor of your choice
+1. Next, open and inspect the `assets/manifests/loki-do-spaces-lifecycle.xml` file  using a text editor of your choice

 2. Then, set the `lifecycle` policy (please replace the `<>` placeholders accordingly):

     ```shell
-    s3cmd setlifecycle 04-setup-observability/assets/manifests/loki_do_spaces_lifecycle.xml s3://<LOKI_STORAGE_BUCKET_NAME>
+    s3cmd setlifecycle assets/manifests/loki-do-spaces-lifecycle.xml s3://<LOKI_STORAGE_BUCKET_NAME>
     ```

 3. Finally, check that the `policy` was set (please replace the `<>` placeholders accordingly):